getgauge/docs.gauge.org/index.rst

-Gauge Documentation
+Gauge documentation
 ====================

-Gauge is a light-weight cross-platform test automation tool with the ability to author test cases in the business language.
+Gauge is a light-weight, cross-platform test automation tool which has the ability to author test-cases in the business language.

 .. container:: index-page